in partnership with

 The goal of the Legacy Research Grant is to provide seed funding in support of high quality, leading edge respiratory health-related research in Nova Scotia that will help manage and prevent lung disease.
+This year, we are pleased to announce that we are doubling the amount of grant money available, thanks to a partnership with the Research Nova Scotia.

 Electronic versions of the application package must be received at the LANS office in Halifax.
 Applications found to meet established criteria (eligibility and completeness) will be reviewed by an independent Scientific Review Committee.